mozilla/mig/modules/file/doc.rst

   `matchall` is not set by default.
 The MIG command line sets it automatically, the console does not.

+* **macroal** stands for "Match All Contents Regexes On All Lines".
+It's a boolean option that requires that all `content` regexes must match on all the lines of a file.
+By default, content regexes are applied at the file level and will return a match if one line matches one regex, and if another line matches another regex.
+When the `macroal` option is set, each line in the file must match all content regexes defined in a given search to return a match.
+It is set to not set by default.

+  example: `-path /home -name authorized_keys -content "^(#|\s+|...list of ssh keys...)$" -macroal`

+  will list authorized_keys file that have contain either a comment, an empty line or one of the listed ssh keys.
+If a file has a line that doesn't match the content regex, it will not be returned in the results.

 * **matchlimit** controls how many files can be returned by a single search.
   This safeguard prevents a single run of the file module from crashing before of the amount of results it is returning.
 The default value is 1,000, which is